-- It is the responsibility of the student to notify the ADA coordinator of his or her need for accommodation (this should be done prior to or upon enrollment at the College) and to provide documentation of the disability.
-The documentation should address each specific accommodation and should be dated within three years of the enrollment date.
-Once documentation is filed in the ADA Coordinator's Office, the student's instructors will be notified of the requested accommodations. - 2.
+- 1. It is the responsibility of the student to notify the ADA coordinator of his or her need for accommodation and to provide documentation of the disability.
+This documentation should address each specific accommodation.
+This documentation should be dated within three years of the enrollment date.
+Once this documentation is filed in the ADA Coordinator's Office, the student's instructors will be notified of the requested accommodations. - 2.
 It is the student's responsibility to notify the ADA Coordinator of enrollment in his/her initial and successive semesters by bringing a copy of his/her schedule to the ADA Office. - 3.
 Prospective students are encouraged to contact the ADA Coordinator if assistance is required in applying for college admission or during the registration process. - 4.
 In general, documentation for ADA accommodations is NOT retroactive.
 All assignments and test scores received before documentation will apply.